South Cambridgeshire Logo

 Complaints

-We recognise that sometimes we make mistakes, and that this can lead to complaints.
-When we get complaints, we will investigate and respond to them.
-You can read our full complaints policy [PDF, 0.3MB] to see our full commitment to you.
+We recognise that sometimes we make mistakes, and you might need to make a complaint.
+When this happens, we will investigate and get back to you.
+You can read our full complaints policy [PDF, 0.3MB] to learn more about how we handle complaints.

-Before submitting a complaint please check that your issue doesn't fall within one of the following categories, which aren't part of the complaints process.
+Before you make a complaint, check if your issue fits into one of the following categories, which are not part of the complaints process.

 Service requests

-The contact us page should also be used to make us aware of incidents that may have occurred in the district, for example fly-tipping and other types of envirocrime (such as abandoned vehicles, bonfires, dog fouling, graffiti and breaches of planning control).
+Our report page can also be used to report other types of envirocrime such as abandoned vehicles, bonfires, dog fouling, graffiti and breaches of planning control.

 Please note that where the complaints form is used to request a service or report an incident, the complaint will be closed upon receipt.